-The SIRS outlines timeframes within which providers must report alleged, suspected or actual serious and critical incidents to the Commission.
+The SIRS outlines timeframes within which providers must report alleged, suspected or actual Priority 1 and Priority 2 incidents to the Commission.

-Critical incidents and unexplained absences have the highest priority, with the Commission requiring an initial report within 24 hours.
-Additionally, a follow-up incident status report is required within 5 business days of a critical incident occurring.
+Priority 1 incidents have the highest priority, with the Commission requiring an initial report within 24 hours.
+Additionally, a follow-up incident status report is required within 5 business days of a Priority incident occurring.

-On the other hand, serious incidents must be reported to the Commission within 30 days.
+On the other hand, Priority 2 incidents must be reported to the Commission within 30 days.